jooo0922/cpp-syncronization/README.md

-# cpp-syncronization
+# C++ Syncronization Test

-C++ sample app to test syncronization using mutex lock
+Repository for testing syncronization using mutex lock